UdeshikaDissa/Machine-Learning_Supervised-Learning/README.md

 ### Source for the data-set:
 https://archive.ics.uci.edu/ml/datasets/Contraceptive+Method+Choice

-### Phase1: preprocess and explore the data-set in order to build the model in Phase II
+### Phase I: preprocess and explore the data-set in order to build the model in Phase II

 data-set: Data_Set.csv